raineytracyn/UFOs/README.md

 - A written report on the UFO analysis

 ## Results
+### By adding additional filters, an end-user will spend less time manually reading through each line to find what he or she wants.
+It also enables an end user to do a quick anaylsis of what areas see more acitivies verses others by the number of submissions.

 ## Summary
 ### Now, the page looks clean and allows the end user to filter through the different sightings in our data set using the search bars created.